nuna123/trafficSimulator/extras/NOTES.md

 # GRADLE
 ## what is it?
-A build automation tool that simplifies the process of building and deploying software, particularly for Java.
+A build automation tool that simplifies the process of building and deploying software.

 ## DSL (Domain Specific Language)
     The language used to configure build scripts in gradle.
 Gradle uses either Groovy or Kotlin